2023: SDP wants death penalty for election riggers, kicks against zoning

-Chairman of the party in the state, Amb Oke Idawene who is also the Chairman, Forum of SDP State Chairmen, stated this in an interview with Vanguard.
+Chairman of the party in the state, Amb.
+Oke Idawene who is also the Chairman, Forum of SDP State Chairmen, stated this in an interview with Saturday Vanguard.

 Idawene said the device was able to guarantee the credibility of voter accreditation by preventing incidents of multiple voting or the use of stolen Permanent Voter Cards PVCs to vote while the use of the incident form was eliminated.